snonux/gemtexter/README.md

 ## Store all formats in Git

-It is advisable to store `../foo.zone-content/{gemtext,html,md}` in a separate Git repository each.
+It is advisable to store `$BASE_CONTENT_DIR/{gemtext,html,md}` in a separate Git repository each.
 Gemtexter automatically detects whether one of these directories is in Git.
 It is then possible to run `./gemtexter --git-add` command for adding all new and changed files to Git and `./gemtexter --git-sync` for synchronizing everything with the remote repositories.
 The `GIT_COMMIT_MESSAGE` environment variable can be set to for customizing the Git commit message (E.g.: `GIT_COMMIT_MESSAGE='New blog post' ./gemtexter --git-add`.

 ## Publishing a blog post

-What needs to be done is to create a new file in `./gemtext/gemfeed/YYYY-MM-DD-article-title-dash-separated.gmi`, whereas `YYYY-MM-DD` defines the publishing date of the blog post.
+What needs to be done is to create a new file in `$BASE_CONTENT_DIR/gemtext/gemfeed/YYYY-MM-DD-article-title-dash-separated.gmi`, whereas `YYYY-MM-DD` defines the publishing date of the blog post.

 A subsequent `./gemtexter --generate` will then detect the new post and link it from `$BASE_CONTENT_DIR/gemtext/gemfeed/index.gmi`, link it from the main index `$BASE_CONTENT_DIR/gemtext/index.gmi`, and also add it to the Atom feed at `$BASE_CONTENT_DIR/gemtext/gemfeed/atom.xml`.

 * The first level 1 Gemtext title (e.g. `# Title here`) will be the displayed link name from the `index.gmi`'s mentioned above.
 * By default, the last modification time of the Gemtext file will be the publishing date.
 Gemtexter will add a `> Published at TIMESTAMP` right underneath the title if that line isn't there yet.
-That timestamp will be used for subsequent `atom.xml` feed entry timestamps.
+That timestamp will be used for subsequent `atom.xml` feed generations as the feed entry timestamp.
 * Various other settings, such as Author, come from the `gemtexter.conf` configuration file.

 An example blog posts looks like this: